Alexoid1/Virtual-Drum/README.md

 In this project:

-- HTML
-- CSS
-- Javascript
+- Add border efect on every keyboard event.
+- Add diferent sounds in every keyboard and click event.